-There was no movement in the Company's share capital during the year and the details are set out in note 31 to the consolidated financial statements.
+The movement in the Company's share capital during the year and the details are set out in note 31 to the consolidated financial statements.

 Details of the convertible notes and share option scheme are set out in note 32 and note 34 to the consolidated financial statements, respectively.